 From 2003 to 2012 he was on the Board of the Royal Shakespeare Company, for whom he edited, jointly with Eric Rasmussen, The RSC Shakespeare: Complete Works (Macmillan UK, Random House Modern Library USA, 2007, paperback 2008), which won the Falstaff Award for best Shakespeare book of 2007 and a British Book Design Award.
 It remains the market-leading edition in the UK.
 Texts of individual plays, with longer introductions, stage histories and director interviews, have been published in paperback in 34 volumes, the series completed in April 2012.
 A companion volume of Collaborative Plays by Shakespeare and Others, being the so-called ‘apocryphal plays’, was published by Macmillan in 2013.
 It also won the Falstaff Award.
 A second edition of the Complete Works, with an additional introduction and staging notes on 100 RSC productions, was published in April 2022, to mark the beginning of the 400th year of the First Folio, which provides the copy text for 36 plays.

 He is co-editor of the anthology with guided reading techniques Stressed Unstressed: Classic Poems to Ease the Mind (Williams Collins, 2016), published in association with the charitable Foundation, ReLit.
-A selection of his own poems, The Shepherd’s Hut, is published in November 2017, with all author royalties donated to ReLit.
+A selection of his own poems, The Shepherd’s Hut, was published in November 2017, with all author royalties donated to ReLit.